SigmoidFreud/reddit_crypto_sentiment/README.md

 4. Example input into the api request is: {
     "text": "btc is the best, and cardano seems to be good" }
+5. Additional Notes: The model seems to be good at handling explicit sentiment but when it comes to constructive statements like for example "the btc ecosystem needs improvement" tend to be mis classified.
+There needs to be more data in the vicinity of statements that are not so explicit to improve the models robustness
+6. While discerning explicit binarized sentiment is valuable, gathering sentiment on more nuanced discourse can provide insight at a deeper level and can be a huge value add